AbCellera Biologics Inc. (ABCL) Stock: A Look at the Analyst Recommendations

-AbCellera Biologics Inc. (NASDAQ: ABCL)’s stock price has increased by 0.10 compared to its previous closing price of 9.97.
-Despite this, the company has experienced a -4.22% fall in its stock price over the last five trading sessions.
+AbCellera Biologics Inc. (NASDAQ: ABCL)’s stock price has decreased by -1.12 compared to its previous closing price of 8.89.
+Nevertheless, the company has seen a -11.84% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 09/17/21 that FDA’s Call on Lilly’s Covid Drug Is Lifting a Partner’s Beaten-Down Stock

 Sponsored

-AbCellera Biologics Inc. (ABCL) has seen a -4.22% fall in stock performance for the week, with a -5.31% decline in the past month and a -30.06% plunge in the past quarter.
-The volatility ratio for the week is 5.33%, and the volatility levels for the past 30 days are at 4.60% for ABCL.
-The simple moving average for the last 20 days is -4.19% for ABCL stock, with a simple moving average of -4.64% for the last 200 days.
+AbCellera Biologics Inc. (ABCL) has experienced a -11.84% fall in stock performance for the past week, with a -14.49% drop in the past month, and a -37.92% drop in the past quarter.
+The volatility ratio for the week is 6.23%, and the volatility levels for the past 30 days are at 5.12% for ABCL.
+The simple moving average for the last 20 days is -14.30% for ABCL stock, with a simple moving average of -16.25% for the last 200 days.

 Analysts’ Opinion of ABCL